-Number of Trump's extremist judges Collins has confirmed as of Feb.
-14, 2020.
+Number of Trump's extremist judges Collins has confirmed as of the Senate adjournment in March 2020.

 Collins' Legislative Scorecards

 This page uses publicly available information to provide background on aspects of Sen. Collins’ voting record that you may be unaware of, and the negative impact her votes have had on Mainers and people around the nation.
 We have also highlighted harmful actions taken by those Collins has confirmed to the judicial and executive branches.
 Because her vote helped put these individuals in power, Collins shares responsibility for their actions.
 The information presented here demonstrates that Collins’ record does not align with her claim of being a moderate who puts Mainers’ interests ahead of those of Trump, McConnell, and other leaders in the Republican party.
 Read more about why we created this resource HERE.

 As with all resources on this website, the content on this page is produced and maintained by Suit Up Maine members and administrators.
 Suit Up Maine is unfunded, all volunteer, all Mainer, and completely independent.
 Learn more about our group from the links at the top of this page.

 Does this site include all of Collins' votes?